 This game comes naturally to Neuer, who has trained with outfield players since his days in Schalke’s youth team.
 After one impressive display by the youngster, awestruck young fans demanded autographs, assuming he was their new star signing, only to be told: “I am Manuel Neuer, your third-choice goalkeeper.”

 In a century of minding the net, the trend has been away from the splendid isolation of Roose, with his self-reliant silkworms, and towards a more dynamic role that integrates the goalkeeper, tactically and psychologically, into the team.

 Nostalgists may not welcome this change, yet, in Roose’s terms, Neuer is certainly no imitator.
 The Welshman railed against “those armchair critics who tell a goalkeeper what he should do and where he should stand” in his 1906 article.
 For Roose, who won 24 caps, keepers should bring “the spice of originality” to their work and, when rushing out with the aim of kicking, “don’t hold back but kick with a capital K.”

 Neuer fulfils both of those criteria.
-Who knows, if he keeps playing so magnificently, coaches and pundits may begin to prefix their 4-3-3s, 4-4-2s and 4-2-3-1s with a 1.
+And with a new generation of sweeper-keepers beginning to follow his example, coaches and pundits may soon begin to prefix their 4-3-3s, 4-4-2s and 4-2-3-1s with a 1.

 To find out more about Music, Dynaudio’s highly evolved range of intelligent wireless music systems, click here.